Victorious War Museum

 The Victorious Fatherland Liberation War Museum is a history and military museum dedicated to the Korean War located in North Korea's capital of Pyongyang.

 The museum was first set up in August 1953 and built in the Central District of Pyongyang, initially named as the "Fatherland Liberation War Museum."
 In April 1963, it was relocated to the Sosong District and re-established in a purpose-built building compound.

 In 2014, the museum was renovated and upgraded significantly and the new design included a building spanning across the nearby Botong River, together with a large panorama-style display hall at the top.

 Exhibits

-The general character and influence of the museum reflects the DPRK view of their 'success in fighting against their American arch-enemy and its puppet state of South Korea', and much of the museum presents the victories of the DPRK and its military over its enemies, which are shown to be 'utterly defeated and broken by the might of the DPRK'.
+The general character and influence of the museum reflects the North Korean view of their 'success in fighting against their American arch-enemy and its puppet state of South Korea', and much of the museum presents the victories of North Korea and its military over its enemies, which are shown to be 'utterly defeated and broken by the might of North Korea'.
 Such can be seen from how a display in the museum shows a large cache of captured US infantry-based weapons and combat-helmets stacked up, presenting the idea of the severe casualties sustained by the US military in the Korean War.